buttondown/roadmap/README.md

 This is Buttondown's public roadmap and issue tracker.
 Please feel free to watch, comment on, or create issues (though please don't be offended if I close or modify them!)

 The issue tracker can be a large and daunting place — for us, the people who _build_ Buttondown, let alone hapless bystanders and spectators!
-If you're looking to find out what we're working on in a given point in time, I'd recommend poking around the [projects view](https://github.com/orgs/buttondown-email/projects/3/views/1) which breaks down the work in a bit more detail.
+We've got two things to make it a little bit easier:

+1. The [long-term roadmap](https://github.com/orgs/buttondown/projects/8), a quarterly projection of major projects we're shipping over the next twelve months.

 If you're interested in the specific [labels](https://github.com/buttondown-email/roadmap/labels) I use, here's a handy primer: